Arcturus Therapeutics to Participate in the Cantor Fitzgerald Virtual Rare Orphan Disease Summit

-Arcturus Therapeutics Holdings Inc. (the “Company”, “Arcturus”, Nasdaq: ARCT), a late-stage clinical messenger RNA medicines company focused on the development of infectious disease vaccines and significant opportunities within liver and respiratory rare diseases, today announced that Joseph Payne, President and CEO of Arcturus Therapeutics, will participate in a panel discussion titled “RNA Therapeutics in Rare Diseases” at the Cantor Fitzgerald Virtual rare Disease Summit on Barclays Global Healthcare Conference on Tuesday, March 29, 2022 at 2:45 p.m.
+Arcturus Therapeutics Holdings Inc. (the “Company”, “Arcturus”, Nasdaq: ARCT), a late-stage clinical messenger RNA medicines company focused on the development of infectious disease vaccines and significant opportunities within liver and respiratory rare diseases, today announced that Joseph Payne, President and CEO of Arcturus Therapeutics, will participate in a panel discussion titled “RNA Therapeutics in Rare Diseases” at the Cantor Fitzgerald Virtual Rare Disease Summit on Tuesday, March 29, 2022 at 2:45 p.m.
 ET.

 Those interested in participating in the Cantor Fitzgerald Virtual Rare Disease Summit are encouraged to contact their Cantor Fitzgerald representative.